 11.1.1 Proportion of urban population living in slums, informal settlements or inadequate housing 11.6.2 Annual mean levels of fine particulate matter (e.g. PM2.5 and PM10) in cities (population weighted) Relevance of indicator for city Highly relevant.
-A significant proportion (60% of city population) lives in slums/informal settlements with inadequate basic services xxxi .
-Relevant Availability of data and source of data Data can be obtained by city authorities backed by National Population data, including KNBS data from 2009's National Census, and during studies e.g. for 1.
+A significant proportion (over 50% of City population) live in slums/informal settlements with inadequate basic services.
+Relevant Availability of data and source of data Data can be obtained by city authorities backed by National Population data.
+KNBS in 2009 during National Census, and during studies e.g. for 1.
 ISUD Plan, 2013 & 2014, and 2.
-KCIDP 2013-2017; 2018-2022.
+KCIDP 2013-2017; 2018- 2022.
 No data available.
-No censors installed within the city.
-However, industries are required by law to do annual environmental audits to assess their levels of emissions.
-The National Environment Management Authority (NEMA) has no obligation by law to share the information with the city.
+No census installed within the City.
+However industries are required by law to do annual Environmental Audits to assess their levels of emissions.
+NEMA has no obligation by law to share the information with the City.
 Baseline 2013 during the development of ISUD Plan, 2013 & 2014, and KCIDP 2013-2017.
 No data Current Can be estimated given growth rate by KNBS.
-No data Notes/comments on indicator Related to the city priority area; land management and land use distribution, housing and provision of basic services, e.g. water, maintenance/protection of spaces various uses.
+No data Notes/comments on indicator Related to the City priority area; Land management and land use distribution, housing and provision of basic services, e.g. water, maintenance/protection of spaces various uses.
 Industries are required to have own sensors by law to monitor level of emissions.
-This is a devolved function but has not been domesticated at the city.
+This is a devolved function but has not been domesticated at the City.